Maina206/react-hooks-hogwild/README.md

 ## Author
 Alexander Maina

+## Project Link
+Link to the project:

 ## Description
 This is a React application that displays a list of hogs (pigs) with various features.
 Users can view hog details, filter greased hogs, sort by name or weight, hide/show hogs, and add new hogs to the collection.

-## Description
-Link to the project:

 ## Features
 - Display hog tiles with name and image